ooni/2023-05-richer-input/DESIGN.md

 the backend (i.e., urlgetter instead of web connectivity).
 The probe should also ship with a fallback last-resort script.

-## Forward compatibility: instructions and nettests
+## Forward compatibility: commands and nettests

 As discussed with [@FedericoCeratto](https://github.com/FedericoCeratto), we will use the `v` field inside the script for versioning.